Ryxwaer/2019-IPP-proj/readme1.md

 #### debug.php

-Contains one value ```$debug``` which sets a lot of stuff to be printed on *stdout*.
-It may be helpful.
+Contains one value ```$debug``` which is used to print a lot of stuff to *stdout*.
+Diagnostics information and it may help during debugging.

 #### stat.php

 Contains definition of ```class Statistics```.
 It has 4 private parameters which are set to 0 at the beginning and 4 enable parameters which act as flags.
+These flags are necessary during printing statistics to the statistics file.

 ```public function setEnable ($params_array)```  Checks whether there is a parameter in array of parameters and sets the *enable flags*.